Group selection: A revived group selection theory

 in which bk is the benefit to kin (b in the original equation) and be is the benefit accruing to the group as a whole.
 He then argues that, in the present state of the evidence in relation to social insects, it appears that be>rbk, so that altruism needs to be explained in terms of selection at the colony level rather than at the kin level.
 However, kin selection and group selection are not distinct processes, and the effects of multi-level selection are already accounted for in Hamilton's rule, rb>c, provided that an expanded definition of r, not requiring Hamilton's original assumption of direct genealogical relatedness, is used, as proposed by E. O. Wilson himself.

+Debate in Nature

+In 2010, the mathematical biologists Martin Nowak and Corina Tarnita, with the entomologist E. O. Wilson, argued in Nature for multi-level selection, including group selection, to correct what they saw as deficits in the explanatory power of inclusive fitness.
+137 other evolutionary biologists, also in Nature, responded "that their arguments are based upon a misunderstanding of evolutionary theory and a misrepresentation of the empirical literature".

+Proposed applications

+Multi-level selection theory is proposed as suitable for evaluating the balance between group selection and individual selection in specific cases.
+An experiment by William Muir compared egg productivity in hens, showing that a hyper-aggressive strain had been produced through individual selection, leading to many fatal attacks after only six generations; by implication, it could be argued that group selection must have been acting to prevent this in real life.
+Group selection has most often been postulated in humans and in eusocial Hymenoptera such as honeybees that make cooperation a driving force of their adaptations over time, and therefore seemed likely candidates for group selection.
+However, eusocial insects have a unique system of inheritance involving haplodiploidy that allows the colony to function as an individual while only the queen reproduces.

+Evidence on both sides

 Spatial populations of predators and prey show restraint of reproduction at equilibrium, both individually and through social communication, as originally proposed by Wynne-Edwards.
 While these spatial populations do not have well-defined groups for group selection, the local spatial interactions of organisms in transient groups are sufficient to lead to a kind of multi-level selection.
 There is however as yet no evidence that these processes operate in the situations where Wynne-Edwards posited them.

-Rauch et al.'s analysis of host-parasite evolution is broadly hostile to group selection.
+Rauch et al.'s analysis of host-parasite evolution, on the other hand, is broadly hostile to group selection.
 Specifically, the parasites do not individually moderate their transmission; rather, more transmissible variants – which have a short-term but unsustainable advantage – arise, increase, and go extinct.